Tech and IT Job Trends in Canada 2026: Hiring Trends

 2026 Tech and IT job market in Canada trends

 In addition to technical skills needed in the era of AI in the workplace, employers are also looking for soft skills when it comes to IT and tech industry hiring.
-67 per cent of tech leaders surveyed in the Demand for Skilled Talent Report, say critical thinking and problem solving is the top soft skill to complement AI, with 65 per cent citing adaptability and continuous learning.
-Other soft skills leaders noted to compliment AI were:
+67 per cent of tech leaders surveyed in the Demand for Skilled Talent Report say critical thinking and problem solving is the top soft skill to complement AI, with 65 per cent citing adaptability and continuous learning.
+Other soft skills leaders noted to complement AI were:

 Creativity and innovation (61 per cent)